 Why Is My Guinea Pig Losing Hair and Weight?

 When your guinea pig is losing hair and weight at the same time, you have a coupling effect that may indicate a serious illness.
-Simple hair loss can be due to self-barbering or boredom.

 When a guinea pig is getting skinny and losing patches of hair, this is enough to seek a vet’s help.
-Wwe can list some of the possible reasons below, but the overall diagnosis will be done after an examination.
+We can list some of the possible reasons below, but the overall diagnosis will be done after an examination.

 - Scurvy